coheigea/testcases/apache/docker/ranger/README.md

  * http://localhost:6080 (credentials: admin/admin)

-This DockerFile is provided as a quick and easy way to play around with the Apache Ranger admin service.
+This project is provided as a quick and easy way to play around with the Apache Ranger admin service.
 It should not be deployed in production as it uses default security credentials, it is not secure with kerberos, auditing is not enabled, etc.